Chukwu-Blessed/Class-Task/README.md

 ## Task 1

-This is a simple Algorithm that loops through 1 - 15 and apends it to the browser (HTML file), and tells is the number is an Odd or Even Number.
+This is a simple Algorithm that loops through 1 - 15 and apends it to the browser (HTML file), and tells is the number is an Odd or an Even Number.

 ## Task 2